exoplatform/exo-documentation/docs/ManageTasks.rst

 - An information icon
 - 3 dots icon displaying the possible actions I can make on the project
 - The project's description , if it exists, otherwise display 'No description' label
-- Space's avatar and name if the project belongs to space, otherwise, 'No space' label with an empty icon is displayed
+- Space's avatar and name if the project belongs to a space, otherwise, 'No space' label with an empty icon is displayed
 - The project's managers avatars
 - Star button allowing to favorite a project